top of page

 So… What Does Gut Trouble Have to Do With Bleeding Gums?

-Welcome to the mouth-gut connection, the often-overlooked, wildly important pathway that links your digestive health to your oral health.
+Welcome to the gut-mouth connection, the often-overlooked yet wildly important pathway that links your digestive health to your oral health.

 Here’s how it works: